Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M02L04_Creating_Relationships.md

     another relationship to track who took the assessment.
 For our purposes we are going to keep it simple and use record owner.

-4. The relationship to Feedback is handled via an entity option you will be doing in a future practice.
+4. The relationship to Feedback is handled via an Table option you will be doing in a future practice.

 **Important Note:** This lab will provide you with an actual Office 365 tenant